kyliepace/eleventy-blog/src/posts/next-steps.md

 The rest of the code in the function sets the posts up to point to each other so that the reader can progress through them.

-Take a look at the Home or Posts page in the preview–but before you do that a word of caution: ⚠️ __your site posts will reverse in order so that most recent is first, so make sure you remember to read "Taking your site to the next level" for more tips!__
+Take a look at the Home or Posts page in the preview!